Andrew Brel: Conscription into the SADF

 In 1979, having just turned 18, Brel was forcibly conscripted into the South African Army for two years during the height of the Border War.
-Brel was from the outset a refusenik in uniform, unwilling to fire a weapon, leading to a court martial.

-At 18 he remained firm in his position that "All I can do is play the guitar" refusing to participate in any militant activity.
-Eventually he became the guitarist in the accomplished Entertainment Corps show band, a seat once occupied by Trevor Rabin.
+Brel was from the outset a refusenik in uniform, unwilling to participate in any militant activity on the basis that "All I can do is play the guitar."
+Eventually he became the guitarist in the accomplished SADF Entertainment Corps show band, a seat once occupied by Trevor Rabin.
 Brel toured the Country, often appearing as the musical entertainment for Government functions.
-He also toured the SADF camps in the Angolan Border, performing with many of South Africa's popular musical stars of the era on morale boosting concerts for the troops.
-During these visits to the war zone he experienced first hand the traumatized reality of the average 18-year-old troops reaction to firefights and the barbarism that accompanies all out war.
+In 1980 Brel toured the SADF camps on the Angolan Border, performing with several of South Africa's popular musical stars of the era on morale boosting concerts for the troops.
+During these visits to the war zone he experienced first hand the traumatized reality of the average 18-year-old troops reaction to firefights and the ethical debasement that accompanies all out war.

 In this guise, Entertainment Corps guitarist with the rank of Bandsman, he met and entertained several of South Africa's significant Apartheid leaders, including Minister of Defence, Magnus Malan and Minister of Police Jimmy Kruger.
-Kruger had only recently overseen the horrible death of Steve Biko, commenting on his demise, cooking to death while naked with a broken skull in the back of a Police Land Rover, "It leaves me cold".
+Kruger had only recently overseen the horrible death of Steve Biko, commenting on his demise with "It leaves me cold".

 Awareness of the personalities he was entertaining sat heavily on the anti-fascist young Brel.

-In 1980 as a 19-year-old troop in military uniform he found himself unexpectedly face to face with South Africa's Leader P. W. Botha during a Government Dinner/Dance function honoring the Argentine Prime Minister.
-Overwhelmed by intuitively impulsive youthful exuberance in that momentary opportunity to speak directly to the supreme commander of Apartheid he made a mocking reference offending the dancing President and only narrowly escaping punitive consequences by claiming he was "Speaking Greek."
+In 1980, as a 19-year-old troop in military uniform he found himself unexpectedly face to face with South African Prime Minister P. W. Botha during a Government Dinner/Dance function honoring an Argentine delegation, where he narrowly escaped punitive consequences after insulting the Prime Minister then claimed he was "Speaking Greek."